 Education (EDUC)

 This course examines the strengths and critiques of various learning theories.
-As well as examining a variety of individual and sociocultural factors that impact cognitive, socioemotional, identity, and moral development.
+Specifically, we focus on a variety of individual and sociocultural factors that impact cognitive, socioemotional, identity, and moral development of learners.

 Enrollment limited to 1st and 2nd year students only